Isabek/angularfb/README.md

 angularfb
 =========

-Facebook Login with Angular
+Bootstrap for using Angular.JS application with Facebook Login

 Installation
 ============

-* set up the virtual host on your apache http-vhosts.conf file
+* set up the virtual host in http-vhosts.conf file (in case you're using apache)

 ```sh
 <VirtualHost *:80>